 Dr Michael Drozd

 The main theme of my research is focused on exploring the cardiovascular complications of diabetes.
-My preclinical laboratory work investigates cell therapy in models of diabetic vascular disease.
-I also use the UK Biobank cohort to investigate genetic risk factors for cardiovascular events in people with diabetes.
-My clinical research interest is in prognostic factors in patients with heart failure with a particular interest in sepsis.
+My preclinical laboratory work investigates: 1) cell therapy in models of diabetic vascular disease and 2) the effects of manipulating the IGF-1 receptor in the endothelium on atherogensis.
+I also conduct clinical research exploring the outcomes of patients with heart failure with a particular interest in sepsis.

 - BSc (Hons)